|

 Lastly, we have valets.
 Cars are a tricky thing in Turkey, especially in Istanbul.
 If you’re just going for a night somewhere, obviously you won’t give the same amount as someone else.

+Also if it is compulsory it is different than if you choose to do it.
 If you’re staying at a hotel, 10-15 tl every time you pull the car out would be acceptable.

 Pin for tipping in Turkey with turkish lira sitting a top a turkish flag